SheetJS/sheetjs/README.md

 Type `n` is the Number type.
 This includes all forms of data that Excel stores as numbers, such as dates/times and Boolean fields.
 Excel exclusively uses data that can be fit in an IEEE754 floating point number, just like JS Number, so the `v` field holds the raw number.
 The `w` field holds formatted text.
+Dates are stored as numbers by default and converted with `XLSX.SSF.parse_date_code`.

 Type `d` is the Date type, generated only when the option `cellDates` is passed.
 Since JSON does not have a natural Date type, parsers are generally expected to